rstats-bootcamp/RStatsBootcamp-2025/README.md

 ## 👥 Who This Is For

-Designed for students and staff at Harper Adams University and the MSc in Data Science for Global Agriculture, Food, and Environment.
-Open to anyone new to R programming.
+Designed for research students and staff interested in using the R Programming language to analyze data.
+Accessible to anyone new to R programming and statistics.

 ## 📋 Prerequisites